bormaxi8080/osint-timeline/timelines/bormaxi8080-osint-timeline_11_15.06.2023.md

 OSINT-SPY - Performs OSINT scan on email/domain/ip_address/organization using OSINT-SPY.
 It can be used by Data Miners, Infosec Researchers, Penetration Testers and cyber crime investigator in order to find deep information about their target: https://github.com/SharadKumar97/OSINT-SPY

-Open source pre-operation C2 server based on Python and PowerShell: https://github.com/mhaskar/Octopus/
+Octopus - Open source pre-operation C2 server based on Python and PowerShell: https://github.com/mhaskar/Octopus/

 ----